-- Physical agent challenges for diagnosis of physical Urticaria, occasional, as indicated.
+- Physical agent challenges for diagnosis of physical urticarial

-Participation by HUP A&I Fellows in clinical research in the OPD has been a longstanding practice.
+Participation by HUP A&I Fellows in clinical research has been a longstanding practice.
 In such projects, the Fellow is involved in study design, data acquisition and analysis, and writing of abstracts and manuscripts.
 Almost every study has resulted in presentation at national meetings and publications.

 Recent examples of such activities include:

-- Description of patients with selective antibody deficiency.
+- Description of patients with specific antibody deficiency

-- Assessment of adherence to steroid inhaler treatment in patients with asthma.
+- A quantitative and qualitative assessment of adherence to steroid inhaler treatment in patients with asthma